nikitavoloboev/data/sharing/my-workflow.md

 ## Track

-- [Timing](../macOS/apps/timing.md) - Track all time I spend on macOS.
-Apps used, activities I worked on (inferred by the app based on rules).
-- [WakaTime](https://wakatime.com) - Track time spent writing code.
-Includes ability to see projects worked on & languages used.
 - [Tracking](tracking.md) - Various things I track for my own reference.
 - [Things I own](things.md) - Track items I own & use.